youtube/cobalt/starboard/README.md

 Rename the `x86/` directory to `<binary-variant>` (e.g. `mipseb`).

-Modify `x86/configuration_public.h` and `shared/configuration_public.h` as
-appropriate (you will probably be coming back to these files a lot).
+Modify the files in `<binary-variant>/` as appropriate (you will probably be coming back to these files a lot).

-Update `<binary-variant>/starboard_platform.gypi` to point at all the source files that you want to build as your new Starboard implementation. `'<(DEPTH)'` expands to enough `../` to take you to the `src/` directory of your source tree.
+Update `<binary-variant>/starboard_platform.gyp` to point at all the source files that you want to build as your new Starboard implementation.
+The `'<(DEPTH)'` expression in GYP expands to enough `../`s to take you to the `src/` directory of your source tree.
+Otherwise, files are assumed to be relative to the directory the `.gyp` or `.gypi` file is in.

 ### IV.
 Add Your Platform Configurations to cobalt_gyp